Guinea pig owners may sometimes wonder if they can put their small animals outside. Is it possible? Under what conditions? Are there any risks?

 What You Should Know Before Moving Your Guinea Pig Outside

 You may have in mind the image of South American guinea pigs living free and running happily in the fields.
-Although your little guinea pig is of the same species, you should know that it was domesticated around 6,000 years ago.
+Although your little guinea pig is descended from the same species, you should know that it was domesticated around 6,000 years ago.
 Therefore, significant morphological and physiological changes have taken place: your pet guinea pig is no longer as robust as its cousin from South America.

 What Temperature Can Guinea Pigs Stay Outside?